 Satisfactory Academic Progress Appeal

-A student may appeal this decision by completing the Standards of Satisfactory Academic Progress appeal form and submit a written statement as to why the student did not meet SAP and what has changed that would allow the student to demonstrate satisfactory academic progress.
+A student may appeal this decision by completing the Satisfactory Academic Progress Appeal Form and submit a written statement as to why the student did not meet SAP and what has changed that would allow the student to demonstrate satisfactory academic progress.
 The student may also be required to provide supporting documentation.
 Reasons for appeal include the following:

 - Death of a relative;

 - Injury or illness of the student; or

 - Other extreme circumstance.

 SSU may approve the appeal and reinstate the student’s financial aid eligibility if: